Naruhito: Hobbies and interests

-Crown Prince of Japan
+Crown Prince

-The Crown Prince was a patron of the 1998 Winter Olympics and 1998 Winter Paralympics.
+As crown prince, he was a patron of the 1998 Winter Olympics and 1998 Winter Paralympics.
 He is also a supporter of the World Organization of the Scout Movement and in 2006 attended the 14th Nippon Jamboree, the Japanese national jamboree organized by the Scout Association of Japan.
-The crown prince has also been an honorary vice-president of the Japanese Red Cross Society since 1994.
-In 2001, the Crown Prince visited the United Kingdom; he met Queen Elizabeth II and Prince Philip, Duke of Edinburgh at Windsor Castle.
+The crown prince had also been an honorary vice-president of the Japanese Red Cross Society since 1994.
+In 2001, the crown prince visited the United Kingdom; he met Queen Elizabeth II and Prince Philip, Duke of Edinburgh at Windsor Castle.

-For two weeks in 2012, Naruhito temporarily took charge of his father's duties while the Emperor underwent and recovered from heart bypass surgery.
-Naruhito's birthday was named "Mount Fuji Day" by Shizuoka and Yamanashi Prefectures because of his reported love of the mountain.
+For two weeks in 2012, the crown prince temporarily took charge of his father's duties while Emperor Akihito underwent and recovered from heart bypass surgery.

-Emperor of Japan
+Reign

-On 1 December 2017, the government announced that Naruhito's father, Emperor Akihito, would abdicate on 30 April 2019, and that Naruhito would become the 126th emperor of Japan as of 1 May 2019.
+On 1 December 2017, Prime Minister Shinzo Abe announced that Naruhito's father, Emperor Akihito, would abdicate on 30 April 2019, and that Naruhito would become the 126th emperor of Japan as of 1 May 2019.
 Following an abdication ceremony on the afternoon of 30 April, Akihito's reign and the Heisei era continued until the end of the day.
 Naruhito then succeeded him as emperor at the beginning of the day on 1 May, ushering in the Reiwa era.
 The transition took place at midnight, and Naruhito formally began his reign in a ceremony later that morning.
 In his first statement as emperor, he pledged to reflect deeply on the course followed by his father, and fulfill his constitutional responsibility "as the symbol of the state and of the unity of the people of Japan".

-Under Article 4 of the Constitution, Naruhito's role is defined as entirely ceremonial and representative, without even nominal powers related to government; he is barred from making political statements.
-His role is limited to performing ceremonial duties as delineated by the Constitution, and even then he is constrained by the requirements of the Constitution and the binding advice of the Cabinet.
-For instance, while he formally appoints the prime minister, he is required to appoint the person designated by the National Diet.
+Under Article 4 of the Japanese constitution, the emperor's role is defined as entirely ceremonial and representative.
+Unlike most other constitutional monarchs, the emperor lacks even nominal powers related to government; he is barred from making political statements.
+His role is limited to performing ceremonial duties as delineated by the constitution, and even then he is constrained by the requirements of the constitution and the binding advice of the cabinet.
+For instance, while he formally appoints the Prime Minister, he is constitutionally required to appoint the person designated by the National Diet.

-Naruhito's enthronement ceremony took place on 22 October 2019, where he was duly enthroned in an ancient-style proclamation ceremony.
-On 23 July 2021, Naruhito opened the 2020 Summer Olympics (originally scheduled to be played in 2020, postponed by the COVID-19 pandemic) hosted in Tokyo, just as his grandfather, Emperor Shōwa, had done in 1964.
+The enthronement ceremony took place on 22 October 2019, where he was duly enthroned in an ancient-style proclamation ceremony.
+On 23 July 2021, the new emperor opened the 2020 Summer Olympics (originally scheduled to be played in 2020, postponed by the COVID-19 pandemic) hosted in Tokyo, just as his grandfather, Emperor Shōwa, had done in 1964.

-Naruhito and Masako's first trip abroad as Emperor and Empress took place in September 2022, to the United Kingdom to attend the state funeral of Queen Elizabeth II.
+The imperial couple's first trip abroad as emperor and empress took place in September 2022, to the United Kingdom to attend the state funeral of Queen Elizabeth II.
+They visited Indonesia in June 2023, their first state visit.